Traveling With Children

 15. Relax Time: As hard as this sounds, children also need a break from activity.
 A short break can free up their minds and give them the energy to go on.
 It could also mean they use this time to entertain themselves.
 You never know what they may come up with alone.

 Remember to drink water—keep your children hydrated on all flights!

 16. Activity Kits: Using a pre-packaged activity kit means all the hard work has been done for you.
 These kits come with lots of different pens, papers, and puzzles.

 18. Origami: Folding colorful paper into different animals and shapes is lots of fun.
-You can download free guides from the internet and use your own colored pieces of paper or buy an origami kit which will have papers, a book and lots of activities.
+You can download free guides from the internet and use your own colored pieces of paper or buy an origami kit that will have papers, a book, and lots of activities.